 Hello and welcome!
-I am a food historian and blogger: I graduated with a degree in history from a Southern university, and in 2014, I paired that training with my lifelong love of cooking and gardening to found this site.
-Today, I spend my time buying up all the cool out-of-print cookbooks I can get my hands on, going on historic farm and garden tours (with some modern ones thrown in there as well), and whipping up 100-year-old recipes in our tiny kitchen, while our four rescue cats watch with great interest.
+I'm Sarah Edens, food historian and blogger.
+I graduated with a degree in history from a Southern university, and in 2014, I paired that training with my lifelong love of cooking and gardening to found this site.
+Today, I spend my time buying up all the cool out-of-print cookbooks I can get my hands on, going on historic farm and garden tours (with some modern ones thrown in there as well), and whipping up 100-year-old recipes with my husband in our tiny kitchen, while our four rescue cats watch with great interest.

 I also explore the food and culture of my distant Cherokee heritage on this site (I'm 6th generation Cherokee).
 For years, my Cherokee ancestry floated around unsubstantiated, a half-remembered family rumor, and I've recently had the privilege of learning more about this elusive branch of the family through genealogy research.

-As a military spouse, I get asked where I'm from a lot...after a decade of being stationed in California, Virginia, and everywhere in between, I now consider myself a proud Texpat, y'all!
+As a military spouse, I get asked where I'm from quite often...after a decade of being stationed on the West Coast, East Coast, and currently in the South, I'm just "a proud American" now, y'all!

 Please sign up here for my email newsletters, published twice monthly on Saturday mornings.
 This is my way to connect with my most engaged readers, since we're not on social media, and we don't have a comments section here.
 If you love Four Cats In The Kitchen, it would help me out so much if you'd sign up for the newsletters so we can start a conversation!
 Blogging can feel like a boring monologue after awhile, and I really enjoy connecting with my readers.
 Writers need readers like cooks need eaters...it's not much fun cooking gourmet meals just for yourself, and I've found that writing is the same way!